-Mesbel Mohamoud, 47, was sentenced to 18 months behind bars, while her mother-in-law, Erlinda Abella, 66, received a year and a day in federal prison.
+One defendant was sentenced to 18 months behind bars and the other defendant received a year and a day in federal prison.
 They were also ordered jointly liable for restitution of $260,101, according to the U.S. Attorney’s Office.

-The women each pleaded guilty in separate hearings last year to a federal health-care fraud count.
+The defendants each pleaded guilty in separate hearings last year to a federal health-care fraud count.

-Mohamoud and Abella were named in a 23-count indictment returned by a federal grand jury in March 2018, charging both women with 21 counts of health-care fraud and two counts of aggravated identity theft stemming from the scheme that ran from 2009 through 2015.
+They were named in a 23-count indictment returned by a federal grand jury in March 2018, charging both defendants with 21 counts of health-care fraud and two counts of aggravated identity theft stemming from the scheme that ran from 2009 through 2015.

-TNYC submitted more than $500,000 in false and fraudulent claims for group and individual substance-abuse counseling services and was paid more than $260,000 on those claims, according to the U.S. Attorney’s Office.
+The charges primarily involved services provided to girls residing at group homes in Lancaster, Long Beach and Carson — facilities where the defendants were not authorized to provide counseling.
+More than $500,000 in false and fraudulent claims for group and individual substance abuse counseling services was submitted and more than $260,000 on those claims was paid, according to the U.S. Attorney’s Office.